C-Birdwell/React_19-Typescript-Boilerplate/README.md

-# React 19 Typescript Boilerplate
+# React 19 Typescript Boilerplate :gift:

 This boilerplate was built to the specifications of Colin Birdwell (the creator).